 Consecutive kills from Richardson pushed the Tigerette lead to 17-11.

-However, the Lady Greyhounds were able to fight their way back into the match, ultimately pulling even
+However, the Lady Greyhounds were able to fight their way back into the match, ultimately pulling even at 22.

 With the score tied once again at 24, Richardson had two winners combined with an outstanding save from Darby Perry to give the Tigerettes a 27-25 victory in the first game of the match.